ChaPanda: History

 Founded as a small shop near a school in 2008 in Chengdu, Sichuan Province, by Wang Xiaokun, ChaPanda opened its first store and managed to grow under Chengdu ChaPanda Catering Management Co., Ltd., which was established on February 21, 2017.

 In 2018, ChaPanda decided to revamp its image by introducing a cute and clumsy blue panda mascot named Ding Ding Cat, which incorporated Chinese elements.
 This move significantly boosted brand recognition, reaching approximately 800 stores by the end of the year.
 By the end of 2020, the number of ChaPanda stores had surpassed 3,000.

 During the pandemic, ChaPanda experienced a surge in growth, defying the overall market trend.
 In just nine months, the number of stores exceeded 3,000, making it a rising star in the tea beverage industry and earning it the nickname "King of Delivery".

 According to the "National Meituan Takeout Sales" ranking released in June 2021, ChaPanda ranked third with a total of 10.563 million orders for the month, trailing only Wallace and Mixue Ice Cream & Tea.
 However, ChaPanda's average sales per store exceeded 3,000 orders, significantly surpassing other brands.

 Earlier reports from Shanghai Securities Journal and other media outlets indicated that ChaPanda was planning an initial public offering (IPO) in Hong Kong with a target of raising approximately $500 million.
 ChaPanda successfully completed its IPO on the Hong Kong Stock Exchange on August 15, 2023, and was successfully listed on April 23, 2024.

 Operating income has increased from 3.644 billion yuan in 2021 to 5.704 billion yuan by the end of 2023.
 Based on ChaPanda's pre-IPO valuation of 17.5 billion yuan, the net worth of Wang Xiaokun and his wife exceeds 14 billion yuan.

-In April 2024, ChaPanda enters the Korean market.